6 Research Publications on Microplastics in Marine Environments

 A beach depicting the issue of microplastics in marine environments

 August is National Water Quality Month in the United States.
-It is also the month in which one of the largest annual global conferences on water convenes in Stockholm, Sweden titled World Water Week slated for August 23-September 1 this year.
+It is also the month in which one of the largest annual global conferences on water convenes in Stockholm, Sweden titled World Water Week slated for August 25-29, 2024.

-Here we profile 5 widely-cited scholarly articles in the last year under the umbrella topic of Microplastics in Marine Environments.
+Here we profile 7 widely-cited and recent scholarly articles under the umbrella topic of Microplastics in Marine Environments.
 This is part of our “Research that Resonates” series, which features research in multiple fields and on global topics of interest reported in research and academic publications that typically sit behind a paywall.

 This review might be useful to proposal writers and project teams embarking on initiatives related to microplastics from plastics in the ocean, an important environmental challenge and emerging ares of research, including formulation of policy as well as pursuit of innovations and solutions.